-If a student has engaged in any of the behaviours listed in the Red Zone section of (appendix 3-St. Richard's Colour Conduct Chart) the following consequences will apply.:
+If a student has engaged in any of the behaviours listed in the Red Zone section of (appendix 3-St. Richard's Colour Conduct Chart) the following consequences will apply:

-- The student will be asked to spend time away with a staff member not in the act of teaching to complete an Incident Report Sheet (Appendix 4-Incident Report Sheet) and will miss 20 minutes of either their recess or lunch playtime to complete this. - Completed Incident Report Sheets are to be maintained in the Deputy Principal's Office, - If a student receives two behaviour sheets in a term the parents will be notified by the Deputy Principal. - If the behaviour continues a PSG meeting will be arranged by the Deputy Principal and will involve the parents of the student, the Deputy Principal/Principal, the classroom teacher and the Student Services Leader (when appropriate) advising the parents that the student will be placed on a behaviour plan for the remainder of the term. - The behaviour plan will be formulated by the classroom teacher, Deputy Principal/Principal and Student Services Leader and emailed to all relevant staff.
+- The student will be asked to spend time away with a staff member not in the act of teaching to complete an Incident Report Sheet (Appendix 4-Incident Report Sheet) and will miss 20 minutes of either their recess or lunch playtime to complete this. - The student's parents will be called notifying them that a behaviour sheet is being sent home and the reasons why.
+The teacher who has given the behaviour sheet or the Deputy Principal/Principal will contact the student's parents. - Completed Incident Report Sheets are to be maintained in the Deputy Principal's Office, - If the behaviour continues a PSG meeting will be arranged by the Deputy Principal and will involve the parents of the student, the Deputy Principal/Principal, the classroom teacher and the Student Services Leader (when appropriate) advising the parents that the student will be placed on a behaviour plan for the remainder of the term. - The behaviour plan will be formulated by the classroom teacher, Deputy Principal/Principal and Learning Diversity Leader and emailed to all relevant staff.